ankane/ahoy/README.md

 ### Users

 Ahoy automatically attaches the `current_user` to the visit.
-With [Devise](https://github.com/plataformatec/devise), it attaches the user even if he or she signs in after the visit starts.
+With [Devise](https://github.com/plataformatec/devise), it attaches the user even if they sign in after the visit starts.

 With other authentication frameworks, add this to the end of your sign in method: